645 Patriot Avenue

 1.Frith and Walker were constructed solely with private funds.

-2. A high speed fiber optic local area network connects all buildings on campus and off campus, serving 1057 PCs in 61 electronic classrooms and computer labs, 249 faculty and staff PCs, 732 student accessible PCs and a VoIP telephone system with 205 IP phones.
-The sixty-one electronic classrooms and computer labs are equipped with multi-media instructional systems.
+2. A high speed fiber optic local area network connects all buildings on campus and off campus, serving 1,026 PCs in fifty-nine electronic classrooms and computer labs, 288 faculty and staff PCs, 738 student accessible PCs, and a VoIP telephone system with 204 IP phones.
+The fifty-nine electronic classrooms and computer labs are equipped with multi-media instructional systems.
 The college also has seven compressed video classrooms both on campus and off campus.
-The college has wireless Internet access for the students throughout the campus.
-PHCC has a Mobile Digital Learning program with 150 iPads for student use and 70 iPod Touch handheld devices for the Nursing students.
-PHCC recently tied 7th in the small college category by the Center for Digital Education Top Ten Colleges for 2012.
-PHCC has placed 4th in 2003, 3rd in 2005, tied 1st in 2007, placed 7th in 2008 and 10th in 2009.
+The college has wireless Internet access for students throughout the campus.
+PHCC has a Mobile Digital Learning program with 150 iPads for student use, 60 Microsoft Surface tablets for the Upward Bound program, and 70 iPod Touch handheld devices for the Nursing students.
+PHCC recently received 4th place in 2014 and 7th place in 2012 in the small college category by the Center for Digital Education Top Ten Colleges.
+PHCC also placed 4th in 2003, 3rd in 2005, tied 1st in 2007, 7th in 2008 and 10th in 2009.

 The State Board for Community Colleges establishes the cost for tuition each year.
 Tuition rates and all fees are subject to change as authorized by the State Board for Community Colleges.
 Such changes will be retroactively effective for early bird registrants.
-In-State:$117.00 per credit hour $7.50 per credit hour technology fee $2.33 per credit hour student fee Out-of-State:$293.10 per credit hour $7.50 per credit hour technology fee $2.33 per hour student fee $15.50 per credit hour capital fee.
+In-State:$122.50 per credit hour $7.50 per credit hour technology fee $2.33 per credit hour student fee Out-of-State: $299.10 per credit hour $7.50 per credit hour technology fee $2.33 per hour student fee $15.50 per credit hour capital fee.

 Payment of tuition also enables the student to use the library, bookstore, student lounge and other facilities at the college.
 Students are expected to pay charges for any college property that they damage or lose (such as laboratory or shop equipment, supplies, library books and other materials).
 Formal registration takes place on the dates listed in the calendar.
 A student is not officially registered and is not allowed to attend class until tuition and fees have been paid.